Gary W. Cole, MD, FAAD

 - Cortisone injections: To make large pimples and cysts flatten out fast, doctors inject them with a form of cortisone.

-- Isotretinoin: (Accutane was the original brand name; there are now several generic versions in common use, including Sotret, Claravis, and Amnesteem.)
-Isotretinoin is an excellent treatment for severe, scarring persistent acne and has been used on millions of patients since it was introduced in Europe in 1971 and in the U.S. in 1982.
-It should be used for people with severe acne, chiefly of the cystic variety, which has been unresponsive to conventional therapies like those listed above.
+- Isotretinoin: Accutane was the original brand name; there are now several generic versions in common use, including Sotret, Claravis, and Amnesteem.
+Isotretinoin is an excellent treatment for severe, scarring, persistent acne and has been used on millions of patients since it was introduced in Europe in 1971 and in the U.S. in 1982.
+It should be used for people with severe acne, chiefly of the cystic variety, that has been unresponsive to conventional therapies like those listed above.
+If taken in sufficient dosage, it should eliminate the need to continue the use of prescription drugs in most patients.
 The drug has many potential serious side effects and requires a number of unique controls before it is prescribed.
-This means that isotretinoin is not a good choice for people whose acne is not that bad but who are frustrated and want "something that will knock acne out once and for all."
-In order to use the drug the prescribing physician, the patient, and the supplying pharmacy must be enrolled in the online "iPLEDGE PROGRAM."
+This means that isotretinoin is not a good choice for people whose acne is not that severe but who are frustrated and want "something that will knock acne out once and for all."
+In order to use the drug, the prescribing physician, the patient, and the supplying pharmacy must be enrolled in the online "iPLEDGE PROGRAM."
 Used properly, isotretinoin is safe and produces few side effects beyond dry lips and occasional muscle aches.
-This drug is prescribed for five to six months.
-Fasting blood tests are monitored monthly to check liver function and the level of triglycerides, substances related to cholesterol, which often rise a bit during treatment, but rarely to the point at which treatment has to be modified or stopped.
+This drug is prescribed for five to six months at a dosage that has a high likelihood of preventing the return of acne.
+Fasting blood tests are monitored monthly to check liver function and the level of triglycerides, substances related to cholesterol, which often rise a bit during treatment but rarely to the point at which treatment has to be modified or stopped.

 - Even though isotretinoin does not remain in the body after therapy is stopped, improvement is often long-lasting.
 It is safe to take two or three courses of the drug if unresponsive acne makes a comeback.
 It is, however, best to wait at least several months and to try other methods before using isotretinoin again.